In this Step, we’ll work through drafting the documents you will send to the media.

 - Are your products ethically produced?
 Have you visited the factories?

 PHOTOS & TV FOOTAGE

 PRINT & ONLINE

-You need to think about what images you will supply the media to illustrate your story.
-You will need some jpeg images of some or all of the below:
+You need to think about the images you’ll supply to the media to illustrate your story.
+You’ll need jpeg images of some or all of the below: